jasonzh0/kubeman/examples/kafka/README.md

 kubeman render --file examples/kafka/templates.py --output-dir ./custom-manifests
 ```

-This will:
-1. Build the Docker images for producer and consumer (if not skipped)
-2. Render all templates to the `manifests/` directory
+This builds the Docker images for producer and consumer (if not skipped) and renders all templates to the `manifests/` directory.

-### 4. Verify Deployment
+### Verify Deployment

 Check the status of the Kafka deployment: